A Temporary Gift..by Asmaa Hussein.

 But, what starts out as an emotional and heart-wrenching read, gradually becomes a beautiful spiritually uplifting testimony of utmost trust and faith in Allah (swt).
 Asmaa does what a lot of people would not be able to do.
 She courageously accepts this tragedy as none other, but a test from Our Creator.
 Her patience is not only beautiful, but becomes more and more admirable as days go on.
 Enduring life after Amr, all the while strengthening her relationship and closeness to Allah (swt).

 I personally could not put this book down.
 My eyes filled with tears, my heart felt her sorrow, my mind understood her pain.
-I have read it for a second time now, and have almost half the book highlighted. (and I think I might read it again) Asmaa’s words are not only inspirational, but her optimism is highly infectious and motivating.
+I have read it for a second time now, and have almost half the book highlighted. (and I think I might read it for a third time, yes its that good!)
+Asmaa’s words are not only inspirational, but her optimism is highly infectious and motivating.
 Her words and reflections are not only raw, but absolutely full of truth and wisdom.

-I commend Asmaa for taking this unimaginable tragedy, not as a punishment, but rather as test from Allah (swt).
-For using it as a way to get closer to Allah (swt).
+I commend Asmaa for taking and accepting this unimaginable tragedy, not as a punishment, but rather as test from Allah (swt).
+I commend her for using it as a way to get closer to Allah (swt).
 For using it as a way to reflect on the Quran.
 And for using it as a way to remind the rest of us, that it will all end one day.